 Robots & Automation

-This course deals with the technology and application of robots and Computer Numerical Control (CNC) in a Computer Integrated Manufacturing (CIM) environment.
-It will provide a thorough understanding of robotic and CNC hardware and software.
-The hardware aspects include robot and CNC configurations, drive mechanisms, power systems (hydraulic, pneumatic, and servo actuators), end-effectors and end-of-arm-tooling, sensors, control systems, machine vision, programming, safety, and integration.
+This course focuses on the technology and application of robots and automation in the modern manufacturing environment.
+It will provide a thorough understanding of robotic hardware and software.
+The hardware aspects include robot configurations, drive mechanisms, power systems (hydraulic, pneumatic, and servo actuators), end-effectors and end-of-arm-tooling, sensors, control systems, machine vision, programming, safety, and integration.
 The software aspect deals with the various methods of textual and lead through programming commonly found on commercial robotic systems, as well as simulation systems offered by robot manufacturers.
-Digital Interfacing of robots with other CIM components such as programmable logic controllers, computer-controlled machines, conveyors, etc. will be introduced.
+Digital Interfacing of robots with other automation components such as programmable logic controllers, computer-controlled machines, conveyors, is introduced.
 Robotic cell design and the socio-economic impact of robotics are also discussed.
 This course also has a strong experiential component that emphasizes hands-on training.
 This course may be cross-listed with RMET-685.
 Students may not take and receive credit for this course if they have already taken RMET-685.
 College-level programming experience in at least one computer language strongly recommended.
 (Prerequisites: MCET-220 or CVET-210 or MECE-103 or equivalent course.)
 Lecture 3 (Fall, Spring).

 Advanced Automation Systems and Control